HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If it continues firing without enough water, it could damage expensive parts within the boiler.

-Fixing a Vaillant F22 Boiler Fault
+How to Fix the Vaillant F22 Boiler Fault

 Many websites suggest that a simple fix is using the filling loop to top up the pressure on your Vaillant boiler.